 For new councils, calls have been established monthly to assist with onboarding

-“All Council Chair” call to share best practices and updates from headquarters
+“All Council Leaders” call to share best practices and updates from headquarters

 Content

 The Communications Committee will put a call for content out monthly.
 The Communications Committee is the central source for all messaging and branding of all committees and departments.
 Committees must have a delegate to provide content on pertinent information monthly or when newsworthy information must be communicated to members.
+Delegates should use the established submission processes on the website.

 Approvals

 The Board Meeting held at the IRE is the opportunity to report out pre-approved plans.
 All final documents need to be created prior to that meeting.
-Final approval of handbook edits, goals, budgets, and toolkits need to be completed by November of the prior year.
+Final approval of handbook edits, goals, budgets, and concepts to update toolkits need to be completed by November of the prior year and reviewed by the committee with the liaison from the executive committee

 Leadership Responsibilities / Duties

-Executive Committee
+Executive Committee – Ellen to cross reference with bylaws

 The chair is expected to: